Estimations of the Local Conditional Tail Average Treatment Effect: Empirical Application: Effects of Enrolling in JTPA Services on Earnings

 \section{Empirical Application: Effects of Enrolling in JTPA Services on Earnings}

-In the following we illustrate usefulness of our proposed method in an empirical study.
-We estimate the CTATE using our proposed weighted FZ loss minimization approach to evaluate effects of enrolling in Title II programs of the Job Training Partnership Act (JTPA) in the US.
+In the following we illustrate the usefulness of our proposed method through an empirical study.
+We estimate the CTATE for compliers using our proposed weighted FZ loss minimization approach to evaluate the effects of enrolling in Title II programs of the Job Training Partnership Act (JTPA) in the US.
 We use the data of adult men and women who participated in these programs between November 1987 and September 1989.
-These data were previously used in \citet{AAI_2002} for estimating the QTE on earnings of the job training programs.
-The outcome variables $Y$ are 30-month earnings of the adult men and women.
-The treatment variable $D$ is a binary variable for enrollment in the JTPA services (1) or not (0), and the instrument variable $Z$ is a binary variable for being offered such services (1) or not (0).
-The exogenous covariates include age, which is a categorical variable, as well as a set of dummy variables: black, Hispanic, high-school graduates (including the GED holders), martial status, AFDC receipt (for adult women) and whether the applicant worked at least 12 weeks in the 12 months preceding random assignment, the original recommended service strategy (classroom, OJT/JSA, other) and whether earnings data are from the second follow-up survey.
-The total samples size is 11,204 (5,102 for adult men and 6,102 for adult women).
+These data were previously used by \citet{AAI_2002}, who estimated the QTE for compliers on the earnings of the job training programs.
+We assume that the observations are i.i.d., as in \citet{AAI_2002}, for estimation.
+The outcome variable $Y$ is the sum of earnings in the 30 months after the random assignment.
+In practice, the sum of 30-month earnings is generally viewed as a continuous variable, and we assume that it remains continuously distributed given $W=(D,X)$ and conditional on the group of compliers.
+The treatment variable $D$ is a binary variable for enrollment in the JTPA services (1) or not (0), and the instrumental variable $Z$ is a binary variable for being offered such services (1) or not (0).
+The exogenous covariates include age, which is a categorical variable, as well as a set of dummy variables: black, Hispanic, high-school graduates (including GED holders), marital status, AFDC receipt (for adult women), whether the applicant worked for at least 12 weeks in the 12 months preceding the random assignment, the original recommended service strategy (classroom, OJT/JSA, other), and whether earnings data were from the second follow-up survey.
+These exogenous covariates are all discrete variables, and as shown in Section 3, this is allowed in our method.
+The total sample size is 11,204 (5,102 for adult men and 6,102 for adult women).

+Offers of the JTPA services were randomly assigned to applicants but only approximately 60\% of those who were offered the services enrolled in the programs \citep{AAI_2002}.
+This may induce the problem of endogeneity in that the treatment status may be self-selected and correlated with the potential outcomes.
+As the offers were randomly assigned and were considered to potentially affect an applicant's intention to participate in the program, we use offer assignment as an instrumental variable.
+Finally, in the data, there were still individuals who received the JTPA services but did not obtain the assignment.
+However, as pointed out by \cite{AAI_2002}, the proportion of such violations relative to the entire samples is very low (less than 2\%); therefore this has a negligible impact on our estimation.